 Rosemary-Lemon No-Knead Bread

 This bread is almost effortless to make because it requires no kneading.
 Instead, the dough is allowed to slowly rise over a long period of time.
-Then it is baked in a preheated covered cast-iron pot, which helps produce a crispy, bakery-style crust on the finished loaf.
+Then it is baked in a preheated covered bread pot or Dutch oven, which helps produce a crispy, bakery-style crust on the finished loaf.

 - 1/4 tsp. active dry yeast